CYBIRD-D/Local-LLMs-Collection-For-Translation/README.md

-# Local LLM Models Collection For Translation
+# Local LLMs Collection For Translation
 This is only a small list of Collection for llm models under 14B which are used for translation.</br>
 Depends on your languages/taste/usage/content, the results & performances **may or may not** meet your expectation.</br>